lsst-dm/dbb_buffmngrs_handoff/doc/lsst.dbb.buffmngrs.handoff/get-started.rst

 .. code-block:: yaml

    database:
-     engine: "sqlite:///handoff.db"
+     engine: "sqlite:////path/to/sqlite.db"

-will instruct the manager to look for the data base in ``handoff.db`` file located in the current directory.
+will point the manager to access the data base in the file located at ``/path/to/sqlite.db``.

 .. note::